MicrosoftDocs/visualstudio-docs/docs/ide/reference/unused-values-parameters.md

 - C#
 - Visual Basic

-**What:** Unused parameters are faded out and unused expression values have a warning.
+**What:** Fades out unused parameters and generates a warning for unused expression values.

 **When:** You have parameters or expression values that are never used.